elbeardmorez/nixTools/blog/README.md

 ## usage
 ```
-SYNTAX: blog_ [OPTION]
+SYNTAX: blog_ [OPTION [OPTIONARGS]]

-where OPTION is:
+where OPTION can be:

+  h, help  : this help information
-  new      : create a new entry
+  new  : creates a new blog entry
   publish  : (re)build and push temp data to 'publshed' target
   mod [SEARCH]  : modify current unpublished item or a published item
-                 via title search using matching SEARCH
+                  via title search on SEARCH
 ```

 ## dependencies